dubo-dubon-duponey/docker-spotify/DEVELOP.md

 ### The what

-This image is built using: `docker.io/dubodubonduponey/base:builder-bullseye-2022-12-01`
+This image is built using: `docker.io/dubodubonduponey/base:builder-bookworm-2024-02-20`

-The runtime part is based on: `docker.io/dubodubonduponey/base:runtime-bullseye-2022-12-01`
+The runtime part is based on: `docker.io/dubodubonduponey/base:runtime-bookworm-2024-02-20`

-Both these images are built upon: `docker.io/dubodubonduponey/debian:bullseye-2022-12-01`
+Both these images are built upon: `docker.io/dubodubonduponey/debian:bookworm-2024-02-20`

 You can find out more here:

  * https://github.com/dubo-dubon-duponey/docker-debian for the debootstrapped Debian base
  * https://github.com/dubo-dubon-duponey/docker-base for the builder and runtime images

-These images provide very little - they are (mostly) barebone bullseye with some ONBUILD Docker syntactic sugar (metadata, user creation, entrypoint).
+These images provide very little - they are (mostly) barebone bookworm with some ONBUILD Docker syntactic sugar (metadata, user creation, entrypoint).

 Let me repeat: you have very little reason to go and add anything up there.